touch4tech/touch4tech/_posts/2021-10-01-business-and-suspension-disbelief.md

 ## Differences

-* However some difference remain between business and impro-theater.
-For instance in business it is key to stick to the branch or industry `Buzzword Bingo` semantics.
+* In business another rule is to stick to the branch or industry `Buzzword Bingo` semantics.
-* Another difference between startup and big business and the `oscillation between obsession and failure` often seen and needed in startups.
-*
+* Startup will also oscillate between obsession and failure whereas impro theater will focus on the flow and public feedback.
+* Camel start-up stand-out when it comes to business (corporate or unicorn startups) as focus on customer income is key

 ## Moving to the `Aikido of Conway`

+> Instead of fighting the corporate business, identify its strength and use them for your work/life balance.

 * Given that any organisation will deliver products and service matching its internal organisation as per the `Conway's Law`
+* Align internal structure with customer need to ensure delivery are aligned with needs.
 * One must not seek to fight it but like in aikido unify this energy in a `Aikido of Conway` best examplifies lately by `RenDanHeYi (人单合一)` from Hayer's CEO (Zhang Ruimin - 张瑞敏).
-* Align internal structure with customer need to ensure delivery are aligned with needs.
+See below in transcripts key insights from Zhang Ruimin.